sragvivadali/rag_benchmarking_flink/README.md

 mvn exec:java -Dexec.mainClass=com.grallandco.demos.WriteToKafka
 ```

-and the RAG that uses the pinecone:
+Finally, you can run the RAG that uses the evolving Pinecone vector database:
 ```
 $ python3 rag_pinecone.py
 ```

-or the RAG that uses no context at all:
+or test the RAG that uses no context at all to compare performance:

 ```
 $ python3 rag_no_data.py